-Business growth and potential were under the spotlight as the Newcastle-under-Lyme Business Boost competition unveiled its 2017 winners.
+Business growth and potential were under the spotlight as the Newcastle-under-Lyme Business Boost awards competition unveiled its 2017 winners.

 A diverse range of finalists took to the stage for the awards event held at Newcastle-under-Lyme College’s Performing Arts Centre.

 An expanding chauffeur service, a haberdashery and an online store dedicated to the craze for Zombie themed products were among the main winners in a competition which showcases business potential.